Fortnite Battle Royale: Pre-release

 In those two months of development, Epic initially planned to include the Battle Royale mode within the paid version of Fortnite and announced this publicly in early September 2017.
 Two weeks before the mode's release, Epic chose to launch it as a separate free-to-play title, concerned that including it in the paid version would hinder its growth.
 Epic formally announced this decision about a week after the initial announcement of Battle Royale, offering refunds to those who had purchased early access in anticipation of the new mode.
-Fortnite Battle Royale was officially released on September 26, 2017.
-This release, which beat out Battlegrounds to consoles, caused some concern with Battlegrounds developer Bluehole, as they had been working closely with Epic for Unreal engine support in Battlegrounds, and were worried that Fortnite might be able to include planned features to their Battle Royale mode before they could release them in Battlegrounds.
+Fortnite Battle Royale was officially released on September 26, 2017 on PC (Windows & Mac), PlayStation 4, and Xbox One.
+This release, which beat out Battlegrounds to consoles, caused some concern with Battlegrounds developer Bluehole, as they had been working closely with Epic for Unreal Engine support in Battlegrounds, and were worried that Fortnite might be able to include planned features to their Battle Royale mode before they could release them in Battlegrounds.